 Due to our size, we do not employ a Night Porter but do offer emergency night service from midnight until 7.00am.
 Please let us know in advance if you require access/egress between 11pm and 7am so that we can make special arrangements.

 Many guests stay with us to celebrate a special occasion.
 If we can help in anyway with your celebrations then, let us know – we will be as discrete as you require!

 We offer gift vouchers and packages to suit all occasions.
 Visit our gift voucher site by clicking here.

 Tesla’s Destination Charging programme provides convenient charging at premium destinations around the world exclusively for Tesla owners.
 Their charging technology can add up to 68 miles / 100 km of range per hour of charge for visiting Tesla owners.
 We are proud to partner with Tesla and contribute to the pursuit of sustainable transportation.

 Access Statement for Hambleton Hall

-Please find outlined below information that we hope will ensure you enjoy your visit to Hambleton Hall, regardless of whether your life is affected in some way by medial condition, disability, impairment, or specific learning difficulty.
+Please find outlined below information that we hope will ensure you enjoy your visit to Hambleton Hall, regardless of whether your life is affected in some way by a medial condition, disability, impairment or specific learning difficulty.